codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ### Restarting the pipeline

-You can restart a failed pipeline either from the beginning or from the step that failed.
+You can restart a failed pipeline either from the beginning or from a failed step.

 * Restart from beginning
-  Restarts the pipeline with the **same** state that it had in its original execution, including the original Git commit.
+  Restarts the pipeline with the **same** state as in its original execution, including the original Git commit.
-  >To restart the pipeline with a new state instead, use the **Run** button in the [pipeline editor]({{site.baseurl}}/docs/pipelines/pipelines/#using-the-inline-pipeline-editor), and select any of the available [triggers]({{site.baseurl}}/docs/pipelines/triggers/).
+  >To restart the pipeline with a _new_ state, use the **Run** button in the [pipeline editor]({{site.baseurl}}/docs/pipelines/pipelines/#using-the-inline-pipeline-editor), and select any of the available [triggers]({{site.baseurl}}/docs/pipelines/triggers/).

 * Restart from failed step
-  This option restarts the pipeline from the step that failed in the previous execution.
+  Restarts the pipeline from the step that failed in the previous execution.
 Similar to restarting from the beginning, restarting from a failed step also restarts the pipeline with the same state at that point in time, including the original Git commit.

-  The option to restart from a failed step is available only when **Permit restart pipeline from failed step** is enabled in the pipeline's settings.
 You can restart from the Builds page or directly from the specific step that failed.

+    >The option to restart from a failed step is available only when **Permit restart pipeline from failed step** is enabled in the pipeline's settings.<br>
->If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#retrying-a-step) in your YAML instead of restarting them manually each time they fail.
+       If your pipeline has some flaky steps, you can also use the [retry syntax]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/#retrying-a-step) in your YAML instead of restarting them manually each time they fail.

 **Restart pipeline from Builds view**